My girlfriend is a talker.

 Become not only one of those guys she’s talking to, but once again the guy she talks to much more than all others.

-But how can you communicate with her when you don’t know what to say?
+But how can you communicate with her when you don’t know what to say or what you want?

 I know how it feels.
-In fact, a while ago, I was also struggling to talk to a girl I liked.
+In fact, a while ago, I was also struggling to talk to a girl I was actually in a committed relationship with.

 3) Who are these ‘guys’?